 Wisconsin Dells: Cascade Mountain, Devil's Head, and Christmas Mountain Village

 Wisconsin Dells is a beautiful area in the southern part of the state that lies on the Wisconsin River.
 It's famous for its sandstone formations and recreational facilities.
-In the winter it serves as one of the most popular skiing and snowboarding destination.
-All three major ski resorts in the area – Cascade Mountain, Devil's head, and Christmas Village – are located on the southwest bank of the Wisconsin River.
+In winter it serves as one of the most popular skiing and snowboarding destinations.
+All three major ski resorts in the area—Cascade Mountain, Devil's head, and Christmas Village—are located on the southwest bank of the Wisconsin River.
 Cascade Mountain is perhaps the most popular resort, which is located between Madison and Wisconsin Dells.
-It has 44 runs and 10 ski lifts.
-Cascade Mountain can offer some excitement on its longest 5,300-ft run called "Far Out".
+It has 44 runs and ten ski lifts.
+Cascade Mountain can offer some excitement on its longest 5,300-foot (1,600-m) run called "Far Out".
 Devil's Head is the third largest resort in the Midwest surrounded by the glacier-formed Baraboo Bluffs.
-With 300 acres of terrain and 30 runs, it offers plenty of variety for riders of all levels.
-The resort boasts a terrain park and one of the best cross-country trails systems in the state.
-Chrsitmas Mountain Village is a small resort which is great for families and beginners.
+With 300 acres (120 ha) of terrain and 30 runs, it offers plenty of variety for riders of all levels.
+The resort boasts a terrain park and one of the best cross-country trail systems in the state.
+Christmas Mountain Village is a small resort which is great for families and beginners.
 Most of the runs are either easy or intermediate.
 Snowtubing is offered at all three resorts.
 There is a wide variety of lodging in the area.
-Devil's Head and Christmas Mountain Village have lodges and cabins right nest to ski areas that are operated by the resorts.
+Devil's Head and Christmas Mountain Village have lodges and cabins right next to ski areas that are operated by the resorts.

 Milwaukee Area: Lake Geneva